kaushikvinaytg/bing_wallpaper/readme.md

 A simple script to download the latest bing wallpaper and set it as wallpaper on MacOS.

-In order to use it, convert the `changewallpaper.sh` to executeable file
+In order to use it, convert the `setup.sh` to executeable file
 ```
-chmod u+x changewallpaper.sh
+chmod +x setup.sh
 ```
-Add `changewallpaper.plist` to the list of launchctl
+Then execute the `setup.sh` file

 ```
-launchctl load changewallpaper.plist
+./setup.sh
 ```

 Once done, you can log out and log back into to check if it is working.
 It will also try to update every 12 hours.